Meditation & Nonduality

 If you're drawn to exploring this contemplative dimension more deeply, see spiritual unfoldment.

-Full practice arc – Guidance through the entire spectrum of practice, including spontaneous and generative presence, dimensions rarely illuminated in contemporary teaching.
+Guidance through the entire spectrum of practice, including spontaneous presence and world realisation, dimensions rarely illuminated in contemporary teaching.

-Psychologically attuned – Meeting protective parts, emotions, and relational patterns with skill and compassion as they arise in practice.
+Meeting defensive, emotional, and relational patterns with skill and compassion as they arise in practice.
+What shows up on the cushion often mirrors what organises your life.

 Working together

-I'm Marcel, a meditation teacher and Aletheia coach specializing in the integration of contemplative practice with depth-oriented personal development.
+• I'm Marcel, a meditation teacher and Aletheia coach specialising in the integration of contemplative practice with developmental coaching.

 My work bridges multiple dimensions.
-I'm a certified Unified Mindfulness teacher, hold a Diploma in Mindfulness and Compassion Teaching from Insight Meditation Institute, and am completing training in Loch Kelly’s in Effortless Mindfulness approach.
+I'm a certified Aletheia Coach, Unified Mindfulness (UM) teacher, and Effortless Mindfulness (EM) Facilitator.
+I also hold a Diploma in Mindfulness and Compassion Teaching from Insight Meditation Institute.

 As an Aletheia Coaching practitioner, I bring comprehensive training in working with various dimensions of development.
 This allows me to work fluidly between meditation guidance and the deeper psychological, emotional, and relational dimensions that shape how realization actually unfolds in a human life.

 I have nearly 15 years of meditation experience.
-My current practice is rooted in the Mahamudra, Dzogchen, and Planetary Dharma traditions.
+My current practice is rooted in the Mahamudra, Dzogchen, Aletheia Unfolding, and Planetary Dharma traditions.

 I bring precision, care, and attunement to this work.
 Whether we're developing mindfulness skills, meeting a protective part with compassion, or resting in natural awareness, the invitation is the same: to discover what's ready to unfold in your lourney.